Rudy Perpich: Gubernatorial campaigns

-Nearly the entire DFL Party ticket was defeated in 1978; the defeated candidates included Perpich and the candidates for both U.S. Senate seats.
+Most of the statewide DFL Party ticket was defeated in 1978; the defeated candidates included Perpich, the candidates for both U.S. Senate seats, and Auditor Robert Mattson.
 Anderson's arrangement to have himself appointed to the Senate and Perpich's role in that appointment were deemed major factors in those defeats.

 Perpich worked at Control Data Corporation in New York and Austria for several years.
 In 1982, he challenged the DFL Party's endorsed candidate for governor, Warren Spannaus, in the primary election, and won.
 He then defeated Independent-Republican nominee Wheelock Whitney in the general election.
+Upon his victory, he became the state's first Roman Catholic governor.
+As of 2025, he remains the only Catholic elected governor of Minnesota.
 Perpich served as the Chairman of the Midwestern Governors Association in 1984.

 Perpich was reelected in 1986, but lost to Arne Carlson in 1990, a bizarre campaign in which Carlson replaced the Independent-Republican Party's candidate Jon Grunseth, who had beaten Carlson in the primary.
 (After Carlson's surprise primary defeat, a bipartisan, grassroots group, Minnesotans for the WRITE Choice, launched a noisy, media-intensive campaign urging Carlson to re-challenge Grunseth.)
 Grunseth was forced to withdraw amid allegations of a sex scandal just two weeks before the election.
-Perpich was Minnesota's last DFL governor until Mark Dayton was elected in 2010.
+Perpich was Minnesota's last DFL governor until Mark Dayton took office in 2011.